Lajahom123/devops-basics/docs/deployment/github-actions.md

 - PostgreSQL maps the Web App identity to a database role.

 Keeping those identities separate reduces blast radius and makes operational responsibility clearer.

+## Rollback workflow

+Rollback is currently modeled as a manual slot swap through `.github/workflows/rollback-production.yml`.
+It authenticates with OIDC, swaps the staging slot back into production, and verifies production health and version endpoints.

+Because rollback is slot based, the staging slot must still contain the previously known-good production version for the rollback workflow to be useful.

 ## Why OIDC over static GitHub secrets